 But is it a good idea?
 Would you be doing damage to your cat by feeding them dog food?

-In short, dog food does not poison a cat, it just lacks the correct nutrients.
-What this means is that a single meal is not detrimental to your cats health.
+Dog food does not poison your Maine Coon, it just lacks the correct nutrients.
+A single meal is not detrimental to your cats health.
 Long term use, without proper cat food is what you should worry about.
-Amino acids, like taurine, cats do not produce themselves and get it from their food.
+Dog food lacks taurine which cats do not produce themselves and get from their food.

 Not being a pet biologist I had to do some research for this article and it turned up some interesting facts.